kelvinnair/assignment-3/README.md

 3) Choice of performance measures
 - We have decided on using data splitting to measure the accuracy ofr the Naive Bayes model.
 The data was split 70/30 in which 70% of the data was used as training data and 30% was used as test data.
 A Naive Bayes model was then created and trained.
 Results were then summarized in a Confusion Matrix.

-4) Naive Bayes performave is as follows
+4) Naive Bayes performance is as follows

 Confusion Matrix and Statistics